 Cowboys Canal Erosion Control Wall Extension

-The Cowboys Canal Erosion Control Wall Project is currently in phase III with 45% of the total project complete.
-Phase II finalized 1,550 linear feet of erosion control wall replacement and phase III will take care of another 1,142 linear feet of repairs.
+The Cowboys Canal Erosion Control Wall Project has completed phase III with phase IV planning underway.
+Phase II finalized 1,550 linear feet of erosion control wall replacement and phase III took care of another 1,142 linear feet of repairs.
 This project is expected to be completed in late fall.
 The estimated cost for the current phase is $740,000.